 This is claiming to have done work which you haven't actually done, and includes falsifying or misrepresenting data, evidence or results which form part of your work.

-Commisioning work, buying essays and software/ using generative AI
+Commissioning work, buying essays and software

-This includes submitting work that you have not done yourself that has been bought from an essay writing company or website, downloaded from an essay repository, or which has been prepared or generated by someone or something other than you.
+This includes submitting work that you have not done yourself that has been bought from an essay writing company or website, downloaded from an essay repository, or which has been prepared or generated by someone other than you.
 This could be all or part of your work.

 Unacceptable proof-reading